 Mel Arsenault

 Apart from spiritual and eco-feminist fringe spheres, feelings of wonder have long been seen as puerile and trivial by Western culture.
 Today they are recognized, especially by neuroscience, as essential to the maintenance of human and non-human well-being.
 With this in mind, Mel Arsenault creates talismanic hybrids where corporealities merge to celebrate the intelligence of matter and its enchanting power.
-She is completely in awe by the way matter takes shape in order to unfold in space; by the formal rhymes of matters fractal architectures that convey oxygen, water, saps, and bloods; by celestial and cellular bodies, all of which are a concoction of atoms in different proportions forming clay, a neuron, a flower, a lactobacillus, a microscope lens, a caterpillar, or a shell.
+She is completely in awe by the way matter takes shape in order to unfold in space; by the formal rhymes of matter fractal architectures that convey oxygen, water, saps, and blood; by celestial and cellular bodies, all of which are a concoction of atoms in different proportions forming clay, a neuron, a flower, a lactobacillus, a microscope lens, a caterpillar, or a shell.

 Focusing primarily on the chromatic and textural development of glass skins, Mel Arsenault conceives her practice as being closely related to the pictorial traditions of painting and drawing.
-Considering minerals as allies with whom she collaborates, she leaves the final word to the contingency of their chemical alliances, practicing letting go and experiencing, each time she rediscovers her work metamorphosed by the fire an exercise in controlled disappointment (Grayson Perry).
+Considering minerals as allies with whom she collaborates, she leaves the final word to the contingency of their chemical alliances, practicing letting go and experiencing, each time she rediscovers her work metamorphosed by the fire an exercise in controlled disappointment (Grayson Perry)

 Art Toronto - Discover section